ISAACRITHARSON/MaskDetector-Real-Time-Face-Mask-Detection-with-Keras-and-OpenCV/README.md

 # Mask-Detection
-Useful to Detect whether a person is wearing a mask or not .Tensorflow, keras, CV2.
+Useful to Detect whether a person is wearing a mask or not .Tensorflow, Keras, CV2.